Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 All tables and charts can be downloaded.
 Tables and spine charts have a download button, and funnel and scatter plots and bar charts have a blue striped icon in the bottom left corner for downloads in different formats.
 The names of the downloaded files can be quite long as they describe the content of the download.
 You may need to rename a file in order to save it, if the file path length on your local computer is exceeded.

-Can women use these results to choose which hospital to give birth in?
+Can women and birthing people use these results to choose which hospital to give birth in?

 Information governance and data access (Fair Processing Notice)